gflohr/anki-chess-opening-trainer/README.md

 It is also important that you reserve one Anki deck exclusively for one collection of games.
 When you import that collection again, the deck is synchronized with the games in that collection.
-Modified lines are updated, and flash cards (called "notes" in Anki) that are no longer contained in the collection are deleted.
+Modified lines are updated, and flashcards (called "notes" in Anki) that are no longer contained in the collection are deleted.

 ## Usage